tianhom0919/tianhom/th-ws/docs/my-tutorials/mcut-tutorials/about.md

 # About MCUT Tutorials

-MCUT tutorials provides a comprehensive guide to implement a MOIL image application on an embedded system.
+MCUT Tutorials provides a comprehensive guide to implement a MOIL image application on an embedded system.
 It covers essential hardware and software preparation, development setup, and step-by-step instructions to achieve various objectives using the Renesas RZ/G2L Evaluation Kit.

 ---